UISP - NetFlow

 • There can be a noticeable difference if the range of monitored IP in UISP doesn't cover the addresses of all devices that are to be measured.

-• When a duplicate NetFlow packet arrives in UISP within 30 sec, it is not counted in.
-In UCRM those packets do count.
+• When a duplicate NetFlow packet arrives at the UISP application within 30 sec, it is not counted by the Network module, but the CRM module counts those packets.

 • It is critical to make sure all devices are correctly attached to a Subscriber and that all of their IP addresses are known to UISP.